manuel-guilbault/manuel-guilbault.github.io/_post_drafts/How-to-use-a-message-bus-and-how-not-to.md

 must be used when it adds real value.
 In short:

 * Don't use it as an over-complex call stack
-* Use it to notify the outside world (other bounded contexts) that something *already* happened
+* Use it to notify the outside world (other systems or bounded contexts) that something *already* happened
 * Use it for side-effects that can be eventually consistent